AugustNing/princeton-food/README.md

 **Terakawa Ramen (Princeton Junction, near the dinky)** - I know i just complained about how there are too many ramen restaurants in Princeton, but this is hands down the best ramen in princeton.
 It’s a short drive away and it’s well worth the trip.

+**bb.q Chicken** - korean fried chicken restaurant.

+**Mango Mango** - neat chain desert place that serves cakes, teas, boba/smoothie/sweet drinks.

+**Tous Les Jours** - chain cafe with deserts

 **Bagel Nook** :speaking_head: - Really close in the Princeton shopping center.
 They have interesting overload bagel flavors

-**Nomad Pizza** - even more pizza lol, it’s in Princeton shopping center but i think they do their pizza pretty well.
+**Nomad Pizza** - even more pizza, it’s in Princeton shopping center but i think they do their pizza pretty well.
 Good for large parties.

 **Cross Culture** - Indian food in Princeton shopping center.
 I actually never have been here but they often cater campus events.
 The food i had on campus was pretty good!